 Let me preface what I’m about to say with the fact that I’m not normally a fan of desserts with nuts.
 Nuts are really just roadblocks for the chocolate I know should be there in its place.

-And perhaps best of all, this flaky, caramel-y confection has all the rich flavor of your favorite pecan pie without that artificial corn syrup after taste.
+And perhaps best of all, this flaky, caramel-y confection has all the rich flavor of your favorite pecan pie without that artificial corn syrup aftertaste.

-Here’s how to make this pie
+How to make bourbon pecan pie

 First, prepare the pie crust.

-Press your pie crust into a 9″ pie pan, trimming away any excess dough that hangs over the edge.
+Trim away any excess dough that hangs over the edge.
+Crimp crust using your fingers.

 Second, prepare your filling.

-Pour the pecans into the prepared pie crust.
 I left mine halved, but you can also coarsely chop some or all if you want small pieces.

 Cover the pecans with the syrup.